sbavon/Kaggle-NYC-Taxi-Fare-Prediction/README.md

 		![cluster](Images/cluster.png)
 * the new feature `distance` is added
 * the new feature `distance to airport` is added

-## train and predict ( refer to `train_predict.py`)
-* **lightgbm** is used, and it was trained in the Amazon EC2 instance
 * categorical data are **changed to float32** to prevent memory surge due to Lightgbm python package.
 (The library will convert all data to float.
 So if the data is integer, new data will be created)

+## train and predict ( refer to `train_predict.py`)
+* **lightgbm** is used, and it was trained in the Amazon EC2 instance
+* With this model, the test score is 2.85311